lokwanwai/auto_register_CUSIS/README.md

 the program is used for autmoating broswing CUSIS, and autoclick the enroll bottom for registering courses.
 This program ONLY work on chrome driver version

+# Set-up
-# Change config.json with your infomation
+## Change config.json with your infomation
 "login_email": "xxxxxxxxxxx@link.cuhk.edu.hk"

 "login_password": "12345678"

 "register_time": "20:20:00"

+## install specific library
+In terminal, run "pip install -r requirement.txt"
 # tutorial

 1. run the main.py